 Cheap and Michelin aren’t two words that often go hand in hand, but if you're looking for a cheap Michelin star restaurant in London, you'll be pleased to hear that such a thing does exist.

 The cheapest Michelin restaurants in London are no less of an experience than their expensive counterparts, but some come with fewer formal trappings.
-While this might be a bonus for some, others might miss the starched white linens and silver service of more traditional Michelin starred restaurants.
 If you’re happy to do away with a few of the frills and are there for the food alone, you can get some really delicious dinners in the capital for a snip of the price of what you might expect from a Michelin-starred restaurant.

-These more affordable Michelin restaurants are the perfect place to treat someone special for a date night or take friends or family to for celebrations that feel marked without you having to break the bank.
+These more affordable Michelin restaurants in London are perfect for treating someone special on date night, or enjoying with friends and family, ensuring your celebrations feel marked without having to break the bank.

 The key to getting a good deal, we’ve found, is being flexible about when you eat.
-More often than not top-end places will look to fill their tables before their main service.
-That means a cut-price menu if you pop in at lunchtime or before 7pm for a pre-theatre or early-bird menu.
-For those of us who like to be in bed by ten, it’s the perfect scenario.
+More often than not, top-end places will look to fill their tables before their main service with incredible Michelin star lunch deals.
+That means a cut-price set menu if you pop in at lunchtime, or before 7pm for a pre-theatre or early-bird menu.
+For those of us who like to be in bed by 10pm, it’s the perfect scenario.

 The Ninth, Fitzrovia

 What: The Ninth sits among those few Michelin-starred restaurants that are chic but relaxed in equal measure.
 The food reflects this, too, offering plates of eminently refined dishes each packed with comforting flavours.
-The main menu here isn’t cheap, but fortunately for us, The Ninth boasts an affordable set lunch menu with two courses priced at just £33 and three for £38.
-Available Monday to Saturday, dishes on the menu have included strozzapreti with lamb shoulder ragu, and braised beef with honey-glazed carrots.
+The main menu here isn’t cheap, but fortunately for us, The Ninth boasts an affordable set lunch menu with two courses priced at just £38 and three for £43.
+Available Monday to Saturday for both lunch and dinner (although do check for specific times), dishes on the menu have included venison ragù strozzapreti with pickled butternut squash, grilled mackerel with confit rainbow chard and mussels, and The Ninth's iconic pain perdu with tonka bean ice cream.

 Michelin credentials: One Michelin star